Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: IBUU forward modeling of heavy-ion reactions

 \section{IBUU forward modeling of heavy-ion reactions}

 In this section, we first report and discuss typical results of IBUU model predictions for compression and proton flow in heavy-ion reactions at intermediate energies.
-Using two examples, we illustrate respective effects of the $X$ and $K$ parameters on compression as well as proton directed and elliptical flow in mid-central Au+Au reactions at a beam energy of 150 and 1000 MeV/nucleon, respectively.
+Using two examples, we illustrate respective effects of the $X$ and $K$ parameters on compression as well as proton directed and elliptical flow.